Aiven-Open/klaw-docs/docs/metadata-management/metastore.md

 # Metastore data

 The Klaw metastore holds important audit and governance data related to the management and governance of your Apache Kafka® ecosystem.
-This data includes Topic, schema, ACL, and Connector requests and audit trails.
+This data includes Topic, schema, ACL, and connector requests and audit trails.

 By default, Klaw will use [H2](https://www.h2database.com/html/main.html) as the metastore; this